 We believe that this years' emerging talent - which will sadly miss out on many of the customary rites of passage - still deserves to be given its chance to impress and access the industry.
 So, with our partners and our universities network, we are exploring new ways to provide that interface and, with our generous sponsors, help a new generation hit the ground running and become productive and successful.
 Without new blood, our community loses; this is as true in this extraordinary year as any other.

 Details of all this will follow as we work it out.
 And, optimistically, perhaps some of the things we are being forced to do by circumstances will come to be seen as best practice; and we will carry on wanting to do them as the crisis recedes, to everyone's benefit.

 Just as we have always supported the industry with our surpluses, so it has always supported us.
 We continue to thank you all for that.

-Stay safe and see you on the other side.
+Stay safe and sane and see you on the other side.

 Patrick Burgoyne, CEO, D&AD

 - Eligibility period: work commercially released between 1 January 2019 and 19 April 2020

 - Virtual Judging 12 May - 5 June 2020

 - Shortlist and Pencil Winners announcement: Dates to be confirmed